I hated the idea of marriage.

 Yes, we were privileged; we had domestic helpers.
 Husband grew up in a similar household, too.
 That’s the reason why our mothers weren’t homemakers – our parents could afford help, so they could focus on their careers.
 They suffered less of the dreaded double burden: having a career AND doing the majority of unpaid care work.

-(Statistics available in #1 in the 4 Things Guys Can Do For Women article)
+(Statistics available in #1 in the Here are 4 Ways to Support Women in Your Life article)

 As much as I want to say husband and I are more equal when it comes to housework, I know that the balancing act will be a tough one to implement perfectly if and when children enter the picture.